 According to their Facebook page, “Atlys Music is a string quartet composed of four strong women, who are at a crossroads in their musical lives.”
 With an opportunity from Lincoln Center, they began performing on the Holland America Cruise Line, and thus embarking on a voyage around the globe.
 As Jinty explains, “We want to connect to the world through our music.
 In the next few months we will be curating a program that draws music from artists around the world including Ireland, Africa, Sri Lanka, Iceland, Europe and South America.
 We want to map the world with our music.”
 Which partly explains why they choose Atlys as their name.
 Jinty clued me in on the other reason: “And because Atlys is the top bone on the spine that turns the head, we see our spine as being our string quartet sound, but we want to be able to pivot to look into different genres and sounds.”
 To this end, they’ve already created music videos in Spain, Portugal and Puerto Rico.
 Collaboration is a big focus for the group.
 Once they have the funding and support, they hope to continue their voyage to other countries and collaborate with top artists from around the world, continuing to map their “atlas” of music.

-The ensemble continued with another piece from Ennio Morricone, this time a rousing rendition of the theme from “The Good the Bad and the Ugly,” complete with brilliant howling coyote sound effects supplied by John Arndt.
-After Michel Legrand’s haunting “Windmills of Your Mind”, they turned to Bernard Herrmann, a composer/conductor who had worked with a string of famous directors; going all the way back to Orson Welles (“Citizen Kane”) and ending with Martin Scorsese (“Taxi Driver”).
+The ensemble continued with another piece by Ennio Morricone, this time a rousing rendition of the theme from Sergio Leone’s “The Good the Bad and the Ugly,” complete with brilliant howling coyote sound effects supplied by John Arndt.
+(In addition to the music from this film, Ennio Morricone also did the music for all of Clint Eastwood’s “Spaghetti Westerns.”)
+After Michel Legrand’s haunting “Windmills of Your Mind” from the “Thomas Crown Affair“, they turned to Bernard Herrmann, a composer/conductor who had worked with a string of famous directors; going all the way back to Orson Welles (“Citizen Kane”) and ending with Martin Scorsese (“Taxi Driver“).
 They chose his score from Alfred Hitchcock’s “Pschyo.”
 Being a huge Hitchcock fan, this was another direct personal connection for me.
 As soon as they started playing the infamous discordant glissandos of the second movement, I could not only visualize the famous shower scene with Janet Leigh, but I suddenly had this overwhelming desire to switch to red wine.
 This time it was a nameless Merlot.

 Normally I like to know the details of what I’m drinking, but in this case, any information about the Merlot was totally irrelevant.
 I was enjoying the moment and there was no need to clutter my mind with trivialities.
 As I continued to be enthralled by music from The “Red Violin”, “Schindler’s List” and lastly John Williams’ Cantina Band sequence from “Star Wars”, the merlot, like the Chardonnay, gradually obtained equal status with the music.
 And just like Atlys is making a musical map of the world, I could now add these wines and my visit to Sitka to my personal “atlas” of wine tasting experiences.
 As William Congreve famously said in “The Mourning Bride” back in 1697, “Music has charms to soothe a savage breast, to soften rocks or bend a knotted oak.”
 It also has the ability to transform the most mediocre of wines into something great.
 Such is the psychology of wine.
 And such is the power of music!